andepants/chop-shop/docs/stories/2-5-video-preview-player-and-playback-controls.md

 Implementation approach:
 - Created playbackStore first as it's the central state management for video playback
-- Built PreviewPlayer component with HTML5 video element and event handlers for timeupdate, ended, loadedmetadata, and error
+- Built PreviewPlayer component with Video.js player and event handlers for timeupdate, ended, loadedmetadata, and error
 - Implemented PlaybackControls with play/pause button and time display
 - Integrated clip loading in Timeline component's handleClipClick
 - Added timeline seeking handler in TimelineTrack component